What is COP26 and will it affect sport?

 Wednesday is the day when sport will come into focus in Glasgow.

-Key figures from the world's biggest sporting organisations are expected to attend.
-The Olympic International Committee (IOC) will be represented, while Fifa president Gianni Infantino might be there.
+Key figures from the world's biggest sporting organisations are expected to attend including the International Olympic Committee (IOC).

 Sport for Climate Action will host an afternoon of events on Wednesday, while there will be plenty of fringe talks and panel discussions in which sports bodies and athletes will come together to try to increase pressure on the industry to act, as well as send out a positive message to fans around the world.